 - Working hours: 11 AM to 8 PM

-- Remember that all the monuments have one day off that is normally Monday.
+- Remember that all the monuments have one day off that is Monday, as a rule.

 Lucknow travel tips and resources: